 - A book, games or other device to divert their attention.
 Only bring what you or your swimmer is willing to lose, get wet, or get stepped on.

 On Meet day

-- Arrive at the pool at least 15 minutes before the scheduled warm-up time begins.
+- Arrive at the pool at check-in time.
 This time will be listed in the swim meet section on the website.

 - Upon arrival, find the swimmer’s tent and place your swimmer's chair, blankets, swim bags, towels in the appropriate area.

 - Make sure your swimmer checks in with his or her coach!
 Check for special posted instructions in the check-in area.

 - Parents will write the events being swum on the swimmer’s arm.
 Check-in is required so the coaches know who is actually at the meet.
 After check-in, the meet administrators "seed" the swimmers into heats.
 Heat and lane assignments will be posted, so be sure your swimmer knows where to look!